 The length of time until a final decision is entered varies greatly from case to case.
-First-instance courts shall aim (but are not bound) to render a decision in less than two years from the filing of the lawsuit (article 2(1) of the Act on the Expediting of Trials).
-According to the statistics published by the Supreme Court in 2018, for civil lawsuits, the average period of time until a final decision (other than a default judgment) is rendered in the first instance is 13.2 months; however, five percent of civil lawsuits take two to three years until their conclusion (including, but not limited to, cases where a decision is entered or a settlement is reached) and it is possible for an intricate case to take more than three years.
+First instance courts shall aim (but are not bound) to render a decision in less than two years from the filing of the lawsuit (article 2(1) of the Act on the Expediting of Trials (Act No. 107 of 2003)).
+According to the statistics published by the Supreme Court in 2019, for civil lawsuits, the average period of time until a final decision (other than a default judgment) is rendered in the first instance is 13.2 months; however, 4.9 percent of civil lawsuits take two to three years until their conclusion (including cases where a settlement is reached) and it is possible for an intricate case to take more than three years.
 Additionally, it takes an additional six months on average for appeals.
 Moreover, if a party appeals to the Supreme Court, additional time would be necessary.
 Although the average time for the Supreme Court to render a decision is around 2.5 months, if the Supreme Court finds it necessary to examine the case substantively, it would take much longer.